 At Hills and Dales Veterinary Clinic, our goal involves not only treating your pet’s illnesses and injuries but helping them heal too.
-Pain management is an important part of any healing process.
+Cat and dog pain relief and management is an important part of any healing process.
 Pain causes stress, which in turn, slows healing.
 When we alleviate pain, your pet feels better and can heal faster.
 We offer a range of veterinary pain management options including laser therapy for pets, the Assisi Loop, and medications.

 Companion Class IV Laser Therapy for Pets